 The Hesperia was a great choice of accomodation.
 Not only was it located on the river front, but our room was sleek and stylish – perfect for a birthday treat.
 Additionally, it was easy to find with its striking exterior which featured colourful windows.

 The next day we wandered along the river to Casco Viejo, the old town, where a couple of shops had opened.
 We bought some chocolate croissants for breakfast and sat down by the river to eat them.

 Indeed, if it hadn’t been for the draw of the Guggenheim, we wouldn’t ever have thought of visiting Bilbao.
 It transpired that the city was a pleasant and interesting place to stay for a couple of days.
 There was some attractive architecture, a scenic river, some lovely green spaces and of course, a fantastic art museum.
-Despite the unfortunate beginning, it turned into a very enjoyable jaunt!
+Despite the unfortunate beginning, we thoroughly enjoyed our 48 hours in Bilbao!

 Affiliate Disclosure: It should be noted that some of the links above are affiliate links.
 This means that we earn a commission if a purchase is made at no extra cost to you.
 We only use affiliates that we ourselves use.
 If you have any questions about the companies or our status as affiliates, please feel free to contact us.